samsquire/ideas4/README.md

 This issue is heavily focused on data structures and algorithms so you might need to be familiar with algorithms and programming to understand these ideas.

+There is probably a masters or PhD idea in here somewhere!

  * See [100 Ideas for Computing](HTTPS://GitHub.com/samsquire/ideas), the first issue of this series.
  * See [ideas2, Another 85+ Ideas For Computing](HTTPS://GitHub.com/samsquire/ideas2)
  * See [ideas3, An Extra 100 Ideas for Computing](HTTPS://GitHub.com/samsquire/ideas3)